ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

             path: dist/
             retention-days: 7

-Pypi packages follow semantic versioning while gRPC protobuf API versions typically follow a simplified v* versioning pattern.
-It is not expected to synchronize pypi package version with protobuf API version.
+PyPI packages follow semantic versioning while gRPC Protobuf API versions typically follow a simplified v* versioning pattern.
+It is not expected to synchronize PyPI package version with Protobuf API version.
-There is no methodology to correlate pypi package version with exposed gRPC API versions included within the package.
+There is no methodology to correlate PyPI package version with exposed gRPC API versions included within the package.

 Consuming the API package within Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the api package has been published to pypi, a reference can be included within
+Once the API package has been published to PyPI, a reference can be included within
 the client library build dependencies.

 Example poetry configuration: